JaagaStartup/JaagaStartup.github.io/pages/events.md

 permalink: "/events/"
 ---

 We love hosting interesting, creative organisations and events.
 So if you need a central location to host your audience, do get in touch by requesting to host your event at Jaaga Startup.
+We offer free space to meetups and other free events targeting the entrepreneurial ecosystem.

-We offer **free space** to meetups and other free events targeting the entrepreneurial ecosystem.
+**Please take a look at our calendar to ensure there are no clashes before submitting your event.**

 <div class="small-12 text-center columns">
 <a class="button large radius alert" href="https://podio.com/webforms/14807215/992949" target='_blank'>Host your event</a>